scottmillers/Terraform/aws/lambda/url-to-html/README.md

     - Will use the package in ./src/deploy/latest.zip to deploy the Lambda function
 - Two lambda aliases called live and test.
 Each alias with each have a different function urls to access the function
 - A S3 bucket called `storage-for-lambda-url-to-html`.
 The S3 bucket permissions allow public read access to all objects in the bucket
-- A ./scripts/variables.sh file which includes the output from Terraform to create variables used by the shell scripts in that directory
+- A `./scripts/variables.sh` file which Terraform will create.
+It contains variables used by the shell scripts in that directory